 - Maybe Ever After: Pieter is obviously serious about Griet and she has feelings for him in turn, but the viewer isn't given any resolution as to whether or not they will end up together.

-- Meaningful Name: Griet is the Dutch from of 'Margaret,' which is Greek for pearl.
+- Meaningful Name: Griet is the Dutch form of 'Margaret,' which is Greek for pearl.
+In Dutch, 'griet' is also a generic term for 'girl'.

 - Never Bareheaded: Griet always, always, always wears a cap, and while most women allow at least some hair to show, she does not.